224 Superior Street|

 Email: [email protected]

 Long before we bought the bed and breakfast in Victoria, Fernando and I lived in South Korea for a year.
 I was working as a creative director with the Korean Expo Corporation preparing for Expo ’93 in Taejon.
 For the first month or so after we arrived, we were ‘billeted’ at the Hotel Riviera in Seoul.
 The ‘Hotel Ribera’, as it was pronounced locally, is a beautiful 5 star hotel and has, if you can believe it, a wonderful French Restaurant.
 Since the Corporation was paying the tab, Fernando and I dined there a couple of times a week.
-They made, with a doubt, the best Caesar salad I have ever had.
+They made, without a doubt, the best Caesar salad I have ever had.
 Prepared at your table by a waiter who was a real showman, all very fresh ingredients.
 And they managed to get them together in all the right proportions so that the end result was delicious.

 However, this is not to say that a Caesar salad is in any way French having been invented by an Italian-born Mexican, and why shouldn’t a hotel in Korea have a French restaurant.
 It was just a really good salad.
 All of which is by way of saying the Restaurant Matisse is nothing like the French restaurant in the Hotel Riviera.
 Matisse is small, intimate, very stylish and serves impeccable French cuisine.